niess/mulder/docs/source/interface.rst

 .. note::

-   The stopping-power of a :py:class:`~mulder.materials.Composite` material differs from that of a base :py:class:`~mulder.materials.Material` with the same composition, due to the density effect in ionisation loss.
+   The stopping-power of a :py:class:`~mulder.materials.Composite` material slightly differs from that of a base :py:class:`~mulder.materials.Material` with the same composition, due to the density effect in ionisation loss.

 .. important::